nlune/longevity-hack/README.md

   - *Stress / scatter* weighs LF/HF against HRV RMSSD to detect sympathetic spikes.
   A weighted composite of all deviations (positive spikes inverted, negative drops preserved) becomes the **stress index**, the single number used for current alerts and future agentic logic.
 - **Nudges, not nags:** Positive deviations (e.g., calmer-than-usual alpha or steadier HRV) appear in green cards and history charts.
 Negative deviations (stress spikes, engagement drops, HRV dips) tint red/orange and may trigger notifications so you can intervene early.
+- **Agentic trigger:** When the stress index crosses a configurable threshold (default 1.5σ) the backend agent automatically checks Google Calendar (current/next meetings) and crafts an intervention via Groq.
+If you’re in a meeting the notification can be delayed; otherwise it fires immediately.
+A manual mock trigger remains available for demos.

 ### Calendar & Agent Integration